Use the following diagnose commands to identify SSL VPN issues:

 config vpn ssl settings set route-source-interface enable end

-- If you are using a remote authentication server, ensure that the FortiGate is able to communicate with it.
+- If you are using a remote authentication server, confirm that the FortiGate is able to communicate with it.

 Go to VPN > SSL-VPN Portals to make sure that the option to Limit Users to One SSL-VPN Connection at a Time is disabled.
 This allows users to connect to the resources on the portal page while also connecting to the VPN through FortiClient.

-Ensure that the same IP Pool is used in VPN Portal and VPN Settings to avoid conflicts.
-If there is a conflict, the portal settings will be used.
+Go to VPN > SSL-VPN Portals and VPN > SSL-VPN Settings and make sure that the same IP Pool is used in VPN Portal and VPN Settings to avoid conflicts.
+If there is a conflict, the portal settings are used.